chadagreene/ITS_LIVE/documentation/itslive_interp_documentation.md

 `v_across = itslive_interp(region, 'across',...)` calculates the across-track velocity for a path such as a grounding line `lati,loni` or `xi,yi`.
 This is designed for calculating the flow across a flux gate.

 `v_along = itslive_interp(region, 'along',...)` the complement to the across track component.
+The value of `v_along` should be about the same as `v`

 ## Example 1: Time Series at Byrd Glacier, Antarctica
 Plot a time series of annual velocities at a location near the grounding line of Byrd Glacier, Antarctica.
-The location is 80.38°S, 158.75°E and the region number for Antarctica is 19:
+The location is (80.38°S,158.75°E) and the region number for Antarctica is 19:

 ```matlab
 year = 2014:2022;